 describe how one or more of the Applicant’s planned QLICIs will contribute to the goals of such strategies or initiatives.
 (Maximum Response Length: 3,000 characters)

-Additional Investment

-Discuss the extent to which the Applicant’s proposed QLICIs described in the Business Strategy section are expected to stimulate additional private investment above and beyond the QLICI-related

-financing in Low-Income Communities.
-Please provide specific examples of the Applicant’s (or Controlling Entity’s) past investments that have spurred additional non-NMTC related private investment in LICs.
-(Maximum Response Length: 5,000 characters)

 PART III: MANAGEMENT CAPACITY

 Information in Part III is not scored during the Phase I stage of the Application review.
 Information provided in this section will be evaluated during the Phase II stage of the Application review.
 For more information on the NMTC Allocation Application review process, please consult the NOAA.